eclipse-langium/langium-website/hugo/content/tutorials/customizing_cli.md

 If you get a message that indicates you need to choose a file with a given extension, you'll want to go back and update your list of extensions in your **package.json** and your **langium-config.json** in your project root.
 Then you'll need to run `npm run langium:generate` followed by `npm run build` to get that change incorporated into your CLI.

-If we wanted to verify that we *can* get errors, we can modify our program a bit to include a duplicate definition (which we should have a validation for, as we implemented in the validation guide).
+If we wanted to verify that we *can* get errors, we can modify our program a bit to include a duplicate definition (which we should have a validation for, as we implemented in the validation tutorial).

 ```minilogo
 def test() {